saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 ***Optional***, if Push Service is implemented inside Identity Service.

-## Deep Link
+## Service Configuration

+Authenticator application can has hardcoded service configuration (e.g. service url) or support dynamic configuration.

+For dynamic confoguration we propose to use application links (deep-links) or encoded in QR code image application links.
-For initiating connect flow, service should generate deep-link for initiating connection in mobile application.
-Deep-link can be encoded as QR code.
+For initiating connect flow, service should generate application link for initiating connection in mobile application.
-Deep-link should contain link to configuration endpoint (`configuration` param):
+Example of application link:
 ```
   authenticator://saltedge.com/connect?configuration=https://saltedge.com/configuration
 ```

-Deep-link can contain extra authentication data (`connect_query` param).
+Application link can contains extra authentication data (`connect_query` param).
 This connect flow is named "Instant Enrollment".
-Additional authentication parameter should be sent while [connecting to provider](#connect-to-service-provider):
+Additional authentication parameter should be sent to service while [connecting to provider](#connect-to-service-provider).
+Example of application link with exta data:
 ```
   authenticator://saltedge.com/connect?configuration=https://saltedge.com/configuration&connect_query=A12345678
 ```

 More information on "Instant Enrollment" can be found [here](https://github.com/saltedge/sca-identity-service-example/wiki/Value-added-features#instant-enrollment).

 ---

 ## API Security